 This wonderful word in Spanish doesn’t sound quite the same in English where they’re known as custard apples.
 Chirimoyas are tropical fruits that thrive in Malaga’s warm climate, particularly along the Axarquía coastline.
 This odd-looking fruit doesn’t look very appetising but don’t be put off by the scaly green exterior because this is one of the most delicious autumn fruits around.
 The taste is a cross between a banana, custard and a vainilla smoothie.
 Custard apples contain lots of vitamin B and C, and their season runs from mid-September to early February although they’re at their best in mid-autumn.
 Chirimoyas are big fruits (some weigh up to 500g) and sold by the kilo.
 Expect to pay between €2 and €3 per kilo.

-How to eat them: wait until they’re ripe (the green skin goes slightly brown and the fruit feels soft when you press lightly on it).
+Wait until they’re ripe (the green skin goes slightly brown and the fruit feels soft when you press lightly on it).
 Slice in half and scoop out the inside with a spoon.
-You don’t eat the skin and watch out for the black stones – there can be lots especially in smaller ones
+You don’t eat the skin and watch out for the black stones – there can be lots especially in smaller ones.

 Pomegranates are the symbol of the city of Granada and grow all over southern Spain.
 There are even pomegranate trees in the parks in Malaga city.
 The season for this autumn fruit is short and lasts from the end of September to the end of November.
 Pomegranates are a great source of vitamins A and C, and potassium.
 They cost between €1.50 and €3 per kilo.